MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/cluster-powershell.md

 > Applies to Windows Server 2019

 Windows PowerShell can be used to manage resources and configure features on your Azure Stack HCI clusters.

-For information on managing the VMs in your cluster, see [Manage VMs on Azure Stack HCI with Windows PowerShell].
+We recommend that you manage your cluster nodes from a remote computer running Windows 10, rather than directly on the servers.
+This remote computer is called the management computer.

+> [!NOTE]
+> When running PowerShell commands from a management computer, you will need to include the `-Name` parameter with the name of the cluster you are managing.

-For the complete reference documentation for managing clusters using PowerShell, see [FailoverCluster reference](https://docs.microsoft.com/powershell/module/failoverclusters/?view=win10-ps).
+For the complete reference documentation for managing clusters using PowerShell, see the [FailoverCluster reference](https://docs.microsoft.com/powershell/module/failoverclusters/?view=win10-ps).

 ## Run Windows PowerShell